ssfbank/gatsby-plugin-search-fusejs/README.md

 This is a fork of [gatsby-plugin-elasticlunr-search](https://github.com/andrew-codes/gatsby-plugin-elasticlunr-search) made in order to use Fusejs in gatsby.

 elasticlunr is unmaintained, and fusejs is the most popular in this domain, so I decided to migrate from elasticlunr to fusejs.
-Thats why I decided to start from gatsby-plugin-elasticlunr-search, so it's API compatible.
+Thats why I decided to start from gatsby-plugin-elasticlunr-search, so it's almost API compatible.

 There is another open source project here: https://www.npmjs.com/package/@draftbox-co/gatsby-plugin-fusejs, but that is removed from github and uninstallable through npm.

 This plugin enables search integration via fusejs.
 Content is indexed and then made available via graphql to rehydrate into a fusejs index.
 From there, queries can be made against this index to retrieve pages

-# Getting Started (TBD)
+# Getting Started

-Install the plugin via `npm install @ssfbank/gatsby-plugin-search-fusejs fusejs`.
+Install the plugin via `npm install @ssfbank/gatsby-plugin-search-fusejs fuse.js`.

 Next, update your `gatsby-config.js` file to utilize the plugin.